Monadic-DNA/Explorer/README.md

 - **Semantic Search**: LLM-powered semantic search understands the meaning of your queries (e.g., "memory loss" finds "cognitive decline" studies)
 - **Interactive exploration** of GWAS Catalog studies with quality-aware filtering
 - **Upload and analyze** your personal genetic data (23andMe, AncestryDNA, Monadic DNA)
-- **Private LLM analysis** powered by Nillion's nilAI - your data is processed in a Trusted Execution Environment
+- **Private LLM analysis** powered by Nillion's nilAI, your data is processed in a Trusted Execution Environment
-- **Premium Features**: AI-powered genetic analysis chat, Run All analysis, comprehensive reports
+- **Premium Features**: LLM-powered genetic analysis chat, Run All analysis, comprehensive reports
 - **Dual payment system**: Credit/debit cards (Stripe) or stablecoins (USDC/USDT/DAI on Ethereum, Base, Arbitrum, Optimism, Polygon)
 - **Save and export** your results
 - **Privacy-focused**: All processing happens on your infrastructure (no third-party APIs for search)